A Magna Carta for all Humanity

 This book illuminates the contemporary debate in the UK over this country’s future adherence to international human rights norms through the prism of the ethic of human rights.
 The evolving discourse on human rights standards and values – the moral framework for public life that they evoke – will be deconstructed and analyzed as a recurring backdrop to current human rights disputes in the UK.

-The book will be divided into two sections.
-The first section will provide a context to the rest of the book by exploring the ethic of post war universal human rights.
-The second section ‘homes in’ on human rights ‘at home,’ giving an insider’s perspective on the background to, and purpose of, the HRA when it was introduced by the new (in every sense) Labour Government in 1998 and will be of interest to students of British Politics, Law, Human Rights and International Relations.
+Following an introduction on the legacy of the Magna Carta, the book is divided into two sections.
+The first section provides a context to the rest of the book by exploring the ethic of post-war universal human rights.
+The second section ‘homes in’ on human rights ‘at home’, giving an insider’s perspective on the background to, and purpose of, the UK’s 1998 Human Rights Act, based on the European Convention on Human Rights.
+An anthology of already published, and unpublished, material by the author follows both sections.

 INTRODUCTION: The Magna Carta: marvel or myth?